 Purchase books by Wyatt Webb: It's Not About the Horse, What To Do When You Don't Know What To Do

-In an effort to continue its commitment to sustainably, Miraval is delighted to announce the addition of a state-of-the-art water reclamation facility.
+In an effort to continue its commitment to sustainability, Miraval is delighted to announce the addition of a state-of-the-art water reclamation facility.
 Designed to treat up to 50,000 gallons of waste water per day (approximately 30% more treatment capacity than existing system) into the highest Reclaimed Water Quality Standards (A+).The new system will allow for 99% of the treated water to be available for reuse or recharge; thereby reducing potable water demand and benefiting the groundwater aquifer.

 September 2013 Recipe of the Month